Movies and Talks at Vali 3 Theatre

 Saturday 11am-noon: “What’s so great about prairie dogs?” – Presentation by prairie dog expert Lindsey Sterling Krank

-Prairie dog expert Lindsey Sterling Krank will talk about how prairie dog colonies are considered the coral reefs of the prairie, how scientists are just beginning to understand their complex communications system and the groundbreaking techniques being used to non-lethally manage one of America’s declining native species.
+Prairie dog expert Lindsey Sterling Krank will talk about how prairie dog colonies are considered the coral reefs of the prairie, how scientists are just beginning to understand their complex communications system and the groundbreaking techniques being used to non-lethally manage the unique species.

 Lindsey is an environmental scientist who for the last ten years has led the charge to protect the prairie dog ecosystem.
 As director of the Boulder-based nonprofit, Prairie Dog Coalition, her work has included hands-on prairie dog translocations, conflict prevention and public education about the prairie dog’s decline and importance as a keystone species in the prairie ecosystem.
 In 2009, the coalition merged with The Humane Society of the United States, inspiring a nationwide campaign to protect prairie dogs and their habitat in key conservation areas on grasslands throughout their 12-state range.
-One of Lindsey’s great talents has been bringing a diversity of people together—conservationists, ranchers, farmers and government agencies—to better understand prairie dogs, why we need them and how to manage them non-lethally.
+One of Lindsey’s great talents has been bringing together a diversity of people—conservationists, ranchers, farmers and government agencies—to better understand prairie dogs, why we need them and how to manage them non-lethally.
 The coalition’s work to conserve habitat where prairie dog populations can thrive is helping to revive the natural biodiversity of the American prairie, including the reintroduction of the endangered black-footed ferret.
-Lindsey has been instrumental in bringing awareness to thousands of people about the prairie dog’s plight and our need to save this native American species before it’s too late.

 Saturday 1pm-2pm: Unique Wetlands of San Luis Valley, Colorado Denise Culver, Colorado Natural Heritage Program